aws-samples/redcap-on-aws/README.md

 ### 6. Deploy the project

-Run deployment by entering the following command.
+Execute the deployment by entering the following command.

 ```sh
 yarn deploy --stage <your_stage_name>